angrybacon/doomsday-wiki/markdown/articles/2022/12/31/ddft-update-2022.md

 non-creature, and against the decks with creatures you'd care to discard, like Thalia, you'd rather just go fast and not spend time with discard spells.
-Not losing life to your manabase or other spells means you can see the most possible cards with Spoils, which is a minor, but cetainly non-zero, advantage.
+Not losing life to your manabase or other spells means you can see the most possible cards with Spoils, which is a minor, but certainly non-zero, advantage.
 Finally, I also removed :card[Street Wraith].
 It was really only in the deck to enable a very specific pile.
 Imagine a hand like this: